GMkonan/flake/README.md

     - [x] use catppuccin theme
 - waybar
     - [ ] Add pomodoro
+    - [ ] Add notification via dunst on waybar?
+Search dunst customization
+        - also search how to test dunst notifications

 - home manager
     - [ ] pass some of the packages to install via home manager (more config options through it)
     - [ ] add home manager to other of my hosts